JoshxWill/JoshxWill/README.md

 - 👋 Hi, I’m Joshua Williams
 - 👀 I’m interested in gaining the skills needed for a Software Development role.
 - 🌱 I’ve recently graduated with a B.S. in Software Development (Java) at Western Governors University.
-- 👥 I’m looking to collaborate on any project that give me experience in software development and data analysis field.
+- 👥 I’m looking to collaborate on any project that give me experience in software development.
 - 📫 How to reach me jxwilliams30@gmail.com

 <!---